zMarkitos/zMOptimization_2026/Optimization_English.md

   max-auto-save-chunks-per-tick: 8
 ```

-Distributes world saving over time for better average performance.
+Spreads world saving over time for better average performance.
 With 20-30+ players, consider increasing to `12` or `16`.

 </details>